projectcalico/calico/RELEASING.md

 # Release process

 ## Resulting artifacts

 Creating a new release creates the following artifact
 * `calico/kube-controllers:$VERSION` container images (and the quay.io variant)

 ## Preparing for a release

-Ensure that the branch you want to release from (typically master) is in a good state. e.g. Update any pins in glide.yaml, create PR, ensure tests pass and merge.
+Ensure that the branch you want to release from is in a good state. e.g. Update any pins in glide.yaml, create PR, ensure tests pass and merge.

 You should have no local changes and tests should be passing.

 ## Creating the release

 1. Choose a version e.g. `v1.0.0`
+1. Create a tag: `make release-tag VERSION=v1.0.0`
-2. Create the release artifacts repositories `make release VERSION=v1.0.0`.
+1. Create the artifacts: `make release-build VERSION=v1.0.0`
-3. Follow the instructions from `make release` to push the artifacts and git tag.
-4. Create a release on Github, using the tag which was just pushed.
+1. Verify it: `make release-verify VERSION=v1.0.0`
+1. Publish images and create a GitHub release draft: `make release-publish VERSION=v1.0.0`
+1. Publish the GitHub release draft by following the link printed to screen.